 - Know and connect with God in a deeper manner

 - Understand the role of God the Father and God the Holy Spirit

 - Our role

 - Role of the Holy Spirit

-- Note: Reference material is available in the notes section of this presentation
+Note: Reference material is available in the notes section of the attached presentation below

 God’s Direct Interventions

 After the creation, was God a passive observer or an active participant?
 The bible indicates the latter.

 - God was actively involved in people’s lives in numerous ways.

 - He still is today though His communication may be less direct.